w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 ### Creating a Collection

 You can use the NFTs pallet to create NFTs collections.
-In the Polkadot-JS UI go to Developer > Extrinsic and select the `nfts.create` extrinsic.
-When you create a collection you must specify who is the admin.
+In the Polkadot-JS UI, go to Developer > Extrinsic and select the `nfts.create` extrinsic.
+When you create a collection, you must specify who the admin is.
 Then, under `config: PalletNftsCollectionConfig`, you can configure your collection's specifying different settings:

 - `settings` you can specify (in a bitflag-format) settings for your collection:
-  - `Transferrable items`: when disabled, the items will be non-transferrable (good for soul-bound NFTs),
+  - `Transferrable items`: When disabled, the items will be non-transferrable (good for soul-bound NFTs),
-  - `Unlocked metadata`: when disabled, the metadata will be locked,
+  - `Unlocked metadata`: When disabled, the metadata will be locked,
-  - `Unlocked attributes`: when disabled, the attributes in the `CollectionOwner` namespace will be locked,
+  - `Unlocked attributes`: When disabled, the attributes in the `CollectionOwner` namespace will be locked,
   - `Unlocked max supply`: allows to change the max supply until it gets locked (i.e. the possibility to change the supply for a limited amount of time),